 You can choose from our menu of Pre-Mixed and Sector investment options which we've designed to suit a range of our members’ risk profiles and financial needs and goals.

 If you create your own investment mix, you’re responsible for monitoring the allocation to each of your chosen options because the allocations will change in line with the performance of each of those options and how you invest future contributions.

 To find out more about our investment options download our How we invest your money booklet.

 There are two ways you can choose your investment options:

-- Log in to MemberOnline to access your account
+- Log in to your account and go the 'investments' section

 - Complete and return the relevant Investment choice form